madebycomrades/autokitty-react/readme.md

 Resolving this efficiently is tricky to do by hand, and impossible for large groups.
 AutoKitty will help by computing the smallest number of payments between members in order to settle all debts.

-:information_source: There are many other apps that do similar things.
+There are many other apps that do similar things.
 This project is mainly a learning exercise in new tech, but hopefully we can differentiate on simplicity and UX.

 ### Resources